XIM-GSAPP/XIM-GSAPP-Fa20/Final/finalProject.md

 ### Next Steps

 1. Develop the Solar Proxy Tool.
+Trying to figure out correlations between PV and Proxy by doing regressions.
-2. New types will be designed.
+2. New types will be designed (e.g. Setback Towers/skyscrapers having similar logic to those ratio < 1)
-3. Your project evaluation relative to the anti-bias rubric we developed.
-These include identifying limitations, what this does and does not do or include.